-

 Are there any restrictions on who can conduct or appear in the appeal on behalf of the taxpayer?

-A taxpayer may appeal an action or decision taken by the tax authorities in person.
-For legal entities (such as companies), only persons authorized to represent the company may file an appeal on its behalf.
+A taxpayer may appeal an action or decision taken by the tax authorities by representing themselves in person.
+For legal entities such as companies, only the company’s legal representatives may file an appeal on its behalf.

-In accordance with the relevant legislation, only lawyers registered with the bar association or the individual representing themselves may appeal or follow judicial proceedings before the courts.
-No other individuals or entities, apart from these authorised persons, can conduct or appear in the appeal on behalf of the taxpayer.
+In accordance with the relevant legislation, only lawyers registered with the bar association, or the taxpayer personally may appeal or follow judicial proceedings before the courts.
+No other individuals or entities may appear in the appeal on behalf of the taxpayer.

 -